Master Agreement for AU

 2.3 Software and Service Restrictions

-Except as expressly set forth in this Agreement, Customer shall not, directly or indirectly: (a) sublicense, resell, rent, lease, distribute, market, commercialize or otherwise transfer rights or usage in the Software or Services; (b) allow access or use of the Software and/or Documentation or any modified version or derivative work created by or for Customer for their own purposes or any reason other than for the Permitted Purpose; (c) provide the Software on a timesharing, service bureau, service provider or other similar basis; (d) remove, suppress, alter, destroy or modify any copyright, trademark or proprietary notice or markings in the Software or Documentation; (e) incorporate or merge the Software into another software product, or otherwise access or use the Software and/or Documentation to create, modify or enhance any software or competing service; (f) disassemble, decompile, reverse engineer, make error corrections to the Software, or otherwise attempt to derive the structure, sequence or organization of source code, except as permitted by applicable law to achieve interoperability of the Software with the operation of other software or systems used by Customer; (g) modify, alter, adapt, recast, transform or otherwise prepare a derivative work of the Software and/or Documentation; (h) use the Software to store or transmit or authorize a third party to store or transmit malicious code, infringing, harassing, libelous or otherwise unlawful, illegal or tortious material, or to store or transmit material in violation of third-party privacy, intellectual property or proprietary rights; (i) otherwise use or access the Software or Services in breach of the Permitted Purpose, this Agreement, the Documentation, the Services Description, any applicable Order Form(s) and/or any applicable laws, rules and/or regulations; (j) copy any features, functions, or graphics of the Software and/or Documentation for any purpose; (k) use the Software, or permit it to be used, for purposes of product evaluation, benchmarking or other comparative analysis intended for external publication without Contentstack's prior written consent; (l) permit or allow access or use of the Software, Services or Documentation by any third party, or permit or allow any third party to use the Software, Services or Documentation for its own purposes or for the purposes of any of its own customers; (m) intentionally interfere with or disrupt the integrity or performance of the Software or any data contained therein; (n) disclose the results of any benchmark, performance tests, or results of the Software to any third party; (o) use the Software and/or Documentation for the purposes of developing, directly or indirectly, a product competitive to the Software; (p) attempt to gain unauthorized access to the Software or Services or its related systems or networks; (q) breach any security feature readily apparent in the Software or Services; (r) combine or use the Software or Services with any third party hardware, networks, code, data, or services that infringes any third party right; (s) use the Software to advocate, sell or promote any services, goods or activities that are illegal or otherwise creates liability for Contentstack; (t) use or access the Services in any manner that interferes with, degrades, or disrupts the integrity, quality or performance of any of Contentstack’s technologies, services, systems or offerings (including the Services and Software); or (u) permit any third party to do any of the foregoing.
+Except as expressly set forth in this Agreement, Customer shall not, directly or indirectly: (a) sublicense, resell, rent, lease, distribute, market, commercialize or otherwise transfer rights or usage in the Software or Services; (b) allow access or use of the Software and/or Documentation or any modified version or derivative work created by or for Customer for their own purposes or any reason other than for the Permitted Purpose; (c) provide the Software on a timesharing, service bureau, service provider or other similar basis; (d) remove, suppress, alter, destroy or modify any copyright, trademark or proprietary notice or markings in the Software or Documentation; (e) incorporate or merge the Software into another software product, or otherwise access or use the Software and/or Documentation to create, modify or enhance any software or competing service; (f) disassemble, decompile, reverse engineer, make error corrections to the Software, or otherwise attempt to derive the structure, sequence or organization of source code, except as permitted by applicable law to achieve interoperability of the Software with the operation of other software or systems used by Customer; (g) modify, alter, adapt, recast, transform or otherwise prepare a derivative work of the Software and/or Documentation; (h) use the Software to store or transmit or authorize a third party to store or transmit malicious code, infringing, harassing, libelous or otherwise unlawful, illegal or tortious material, or to store or transmit material in violation of third-party privacy, intellectual property or proprietary rights; (i) otherwise use or access the Software or Services in breach of the Permitted Purpose, this Agreement, the Documentation, the Services Description, any applicable Order Form(s) and/or any applicable laws, rules and/or regulations; (j) copy any features, functions, or graphics of the Software and/or Documentation for any purpose; (k) use the Software, or permit it to be used, for purposes of product evaluation, benchmarking or other comparative analysis intended for external publication without Contentstack's prior written consent; (l) permit or allow access or use of the Software, Services or Documentation by any unauthorized third party, or permit or allow any unauthorized third party to use the Software, Services or Documentation for its own purposes or for the purposes of any of its own customers; (m) intentionally interfere with or disrupt the integrity or performance of the Software or any data contained therein; (n) disclose the results of any benchmark, performance tests, or results of the Software to any third party; (o) use the Software and/or Documentation for the purposes of developing, directly or indirectly, a product competitive to the Software; (p) attempt to gain unauthorized access to the Software or Services or its related systems or networks; (q) breach any security feature readily apparent in the Software or Services; (r) combine or use the Software or Services with any third party hardware, networks, code, data, or services that infringes any third party right; (s) use the Software to advocate, sell or promote any services, goods or activities that are illegal or otherwise creates liability for Contentstack; (t) use or access the Services in any manner that interferes with, degrades, or disrupts the integrity, quality or performance of any of Contentstack’s technologies, services, systems or offerings (including the Services and Software); or (u) permit any third party to do any of the foregoing.
 The restrictions in this Section 2.3 shall apply to the whole, and any part(s) of, the Documentation and as applicable the Software and Services.
-The customer acknowledges that in order to use certain of the Services, the Customer must provide all necessary third-party software (e.g., operating system and web browser).
+Customer acknowledges that in order to use certain of the Services, Customer must provide all necessary third-party software (e.g., operating system and web browser).
 Contentstack is not responsible for providing any such third-party software unless otherwise provided in this Agreement or an applicable Order Form.
 Services do not automatically include the provision of Software to be hosted under this Agreement.
-Customers must order such Software under an Order Form or from an Authorized Reseller.
-With respect to the software licensed from an Authorized Reseller, the Customer is solely responsible for ensuring that it has all necessary rights to use the software for the purposes contemplated herein.
+Customers must order such Software under an Order Form or license software from an Authorized Reseller under a separate agreement.
+With respect to the software licensed from an Authorized Reseller, Customer is solely responsible for ensuring that it has all necessary rights to use the software for the purposes contemplated herein.

 2.4 Customer Obligations

-Customer shall: (a) be solely responsible and liable for all Users’ and affiliates compliance with the terms and conditions of this Agreement and the Documentation; (b) be solely responsible and liable for the accuracy, use, integrity, and legality of any information processed within the Software (or any part thereof) (including Customer Data and Customer Data Results) and the means by which Customer acquires, processes, and uses such information; (c) use the Software only in accordance with the Documentation, the Permitted Purpose and applicable laws, rules and/or regulations (including export, data protection and privacy laws, rules and regulations); (d) prevent unauthorized access to or use of the Software (or any part thereof); (e) keep the Software and Documentation confidential in accordance with Section 9; and (f) notify Contentstack promptly of (i) any unauthorized use of, or access to, the Software or Services (or any parts thereof) of which it becomes aware, or (ii) any notice or charge of noncompliance with any applicable law, rule or regulation asserted or filed against Customer in connection with information processed, stored or used in the Software (or any part thereof).
+Customer shall: (a) be solely responsible and liable for all Users’ and affiliates' compliance with the terms and conditions of this Agreement and the Documentation; (b) be solely responsible and liable for the accuracy, use, integrity, and legality of any information processed within the Software (or any part thereof) (including Customer Data and Customer Data Results) and the means by which Customer acquires, processes, and uses such information; (c) use the Software only in accordance with the Documentation, the Permitted Purpose and applicable laws, rules and/or regulations (including export, data protection and privacy laws, rules and regulations); (d) prevent unauthorized access to or use of the Software (or any part thereof); (e) keep the Software and Documentation confidential in accordance with Section 9; and (f) notify Contentstack promptly of (i) any unauthorized use of, or access to, the Software or Services (or any parts thereof) of which it becomes aware, or (ii) any notice or charge of noncompliance with any applicable law, rule or regulation asserted or filed against Customer in connection with information processed, stored or used in the Software (or any part thereof).

 2.5 Access Credentials

 Customer shall be responsible for ensuring the security and confidentiality of all access credentials and acknowledges that it will be solely and fully responsible for all Losses incurred through, or in connection with, access to and use of the Software and Services under such credentials.
-The customer agrees that User accounts may only be reassigned to a new individual replacing a User who will no longer use the Software and Services.
+Customer agrees that User accounts may only be reassigned to a new individual replacing a User who will no longer use the Software and Services.

 3. CONTENTSTACK SERVICES

-3.1 Services Offered
+3.1 Contentstack Services Offered

 Customer may purchase Services from Contentstack by entering into one or more Order Forms with Contentstack specifying such Services.
 The Services are for Internal Use only.